Canadian soccer league system: League structure

-The Canadian soccer system consists of several unconnected leagues and it does not have promotion and relegation.
+The Canadian soccer system consists of several unconnected leagues and it does not have promotion and relegation in the top division.
 Leagues in the Canadian system are classified as either professional, pro-am, or amateur.
 The Canadian Soccer Association (CSA) is the governing body for the sport in Canada and directly sanctions leagues that operate in more than one province.
 Leagues operating in a single province receive sanctioning from their provincial soccer association.

-Professional (division 1)
+Professional (tier 1)

 The Canadian Premier League (CPL) is the top division of soccer in Canada.
-It is the only fully professional, and only fully national league in the system.
+It is the only fully professional, and only fully national, league in the system.
 Founded in 2019, the CPL is composed of eight teams and is sanctioned by the CSA.
+Each year, the top CPL clubs qualify for the CONCACAF Champions Cup.

-There are also three Canadian teams which play in Major League Soccer, the division 1 league sanctioned by the United States Soccer Federation, reflecting a longstanding practice of major Canadian sports franchises competing in American leagues.
+There are also three Canadian teams which play in Major League Soccer, the division 1 league sanctioned by the United States Soccer Federation, reflecting a longstanding practice of major Canadian sports teams competing in American leagues.
 The Canadian clubs in this league are members of the CSA and compete in the Canadian Championship, rather than in the U.S. Open Cup, alongside clubs from the CPL and qualified lower division clubs.

-The three Canadian MLS clubs also compete in the Leagues Cup, a competition held between MLS and Liga MX division one clubs, as the North American regional competition within CONCACAF.
+The three Canadian MLS clubs also compete in the Leagues Cup, a competition held between MLS and Liga MX clubs, as the sub-regional competition within CONCACAF.
 The CPL does not take part in this competition.